 “Patients do develop physiologic dependence on Suboxone.
 If they miss a dose, they may experience withdrawal symptoms just like they did with their opiate of choice.
-Coming off Suboxone can take a long time, but it is the ultimate goal of treatment.
+Coming off, Suboxone can take a long time, but it is the ultimate goal of treatment.
 That’s why the person has to also be in therapy, so they can learn skills to stay sober.”

 There are also a host of side effects associated with Suboxone, though mostly rare.
-It can cause allergic reactions in the form of swelling of your face, lips, tongue or throat.
+It can cause allergic reactions in the form of swelling of your face, lips, tongue, or throat.
 It can slow your breathing and make you feel lightheaded, confused.
-You can also experience nausea, upper stomach pain, jaundice, loss of appetite, dark urine and clay-colored stools.
+You can also experience nausea, upper stomach pain, jaundice, loss of appetite, dark urine, and clay-colored stools.

-It’s also not wise to take this medicine if you have conditions such asthma, COPD (chronic obstructive pulmonary disease), sleep apnea, kidney disease, thyroid disorder or curvature of the spine, as it can cause respiratory depression.
+It’s also not wise to take this medicine if you have conditions such as asthma, COPD (chronic obstructive pulmonary disease), sleep apnea, kidney disease, thyroid disorder, or curvature of the spine, as it can cause respiratory depression.
 If you combine Suboxone with alcohol or certain medications such as benzodiazepines, you are at risk of severe side effects.

 Dr. Shrand says that patients must be carefully weaned off Suboxone as well, or else they can experience severe withdrawal effects.
-Withdrawal symptoms can last for 1 month to several.
+Withdrawal symptoms can last for one month to several.
 The first 72 hours are generally the worst, with physical symptoms such as nausea and vomiting.

 “Done correctly, slowly, and thoughtfully, a person can be off Suboxone when they are ready to come off, and use the many skills and supports they have developed to remain sober,” notes Shrand.